 A lot of anglers also plugged for the striped bass.
 A variety of lures were used and they seem to change every year.
 One thing to note if plugging was to keep the plugs away from the bottom; there are a lot of rocks to hook on to lures, and sinkers for that matter.
 It was always wise to also bring a net to use with large stripers, sharks and rays.

-Unfortunately, the Oakland pier and park has become somewhat of a homeless encampment with constant trash and garbage, excrement and urine (there are no port-a-potties), and, at times, abusive behavior directed among themselves and toward anglers and children trying to fish from the pier.
+Unfortunately, the Oakland pier became somewhat of a homeless encampment with constant trash and garbage, excrement and urine (there are no port-a-potties), and, at times, abusive behavior directed to the fellow homeless as well as toward anglers and children trying to fish from the pier.
 That may be why it’s now closed.
 In addition, safety from local gangs has also become an issue of concern.
-If fishing at night it was wise to do so in a group.
+If fishing at night it was always wise to do so in a group.